 - Continue until all plants are planted.
 Note: you may need to shake some of the excess soil form the plants to fit it in the globe.

 - Fill the base with fresh water and place the globe with the wick hanging in the glass.
 The wick should come in contact with the water, the planter should sit at the top.

 - You're done!
 Place the plant where it can get plenty of sunlight and periodically check the level of the water reservoir.
 Add more water as needed.

-Thank you for stopping by to read how to make a pretty indoor DIY self-watering planter.
+Thank you for stopping by to read How to DIY an Indoor DIY Self-watering Planter (Ballard Designs style).
 You know I’m always up for a DIY project and this self-watering system is a great way to have beautiful lush plants that can essentially take care of themselves!
 For more planter ideas please visit my grapevine wreath topiary and my lightening bug succulent project!